Description:

 It acts similar to Sparkly and regular Redhead, in that it increases red and black pigment, creating larger "splotches" on the bird.
 In homozygous, isolated form, it is believed to cause a deep red color with white tips and black centers, almost mimicking the white laced red variety in chickens.
 (1)(2)

-Though it presents with a very faint heterozygous phenotype on pharaoh - see the slight narrowing of the striations on the back, and some slight pattern changes through the breast - it is almost imperceptible and thus labelled as recessive here.
-(1)
+It is thought to have very faint changes on pharaoh - see: the slight narrowing of striations on the back, and slight pattern changes through the breast - but is overall believed to be recessive.

-It is believed to be on the E locus, meaning the bird can only have one copy of Redhead and American Pansy at the same time.
-(1) While it looks similar to typical Redhead, it causes much more prominent red feathering and a white tipping around the edges of each feather.
+It is likely on E locus, meaning the bird can only have one copy of Redhead and Cardoon at the same time (1).
+This is not confirmed.
+While it looks similar to typical German Pansy/Redhead, when mixed with other mutations it causes much more prominent red feathering and white tipping around the edges of each feather.

-The proposed order of dominance for this mutation on the E locus is Extended Brown > Sparkly > Pharaoh > American Pansy > Redhead, with Redhead being the least dominant.
+The proposed order of dominance for this mutation on the E locus is Extended Brown > Sparkly > Pharaoh > Cardoon > Redhead, with Redhead being the least dominant.
 The gene symbol here is proposed to be E^a.
+This is not a confirmed order.
+It is possible it is more or less dominant than other genes.

 AP x AP = 100% AP